 Our campaign is not against green energy initiatives such as wind and solar energy.
 We would support solar panels on roofs, brownfield sites and previously developed land.
 Well-screened, small scale and unobtrusive solar panels on poor farmland may be acceptable to local communities following a proper consultation process.

 We are against the Nythe Road solar farm expansion not only because it is inappropriate and too big, but also because if approved it will tempt other farmers on The Levels to follow suit.
 Current planning policy has not yet caught up with the environmental impact and loss of food security brought about by the solar industry.
-The government’s carte blanche allows agile developers to plough ahead with irresistible offers to farmers to develop huge greenfield sites which damage our countryside and ignore the huge potential of roof-mounted solar.
+The new government’s relentless drive for green energy encourages developers to cover ever more farmland with solar panels, ignoring the huge potential of roof-mounted solar.

 What price our green energy?